zsarge/zsarge.github.io/content/blog/xz-hack-activity.md

 ## Introduction

 Hi!
 I'm Zack Sargent.
-I run the cybersecurity club at [NKU](https://www.nku.edu/), and our members were interested in getting a hands-on experience with the recently exposed [XZ backdoor](https://arstechnica.com/security/2024/04/what-we-know-about-the-xz-utils-backdoor-that-almost-infected-the-world/).
+I run the [cybersecurity training division of NKCyber](https://nkcyber.github.io/#CST), and our members were interested in getting a hands-on experience with the recently exposed [XZ backdoor](https://arstechnica.com/security/2024/04/what-we-know-about-the-xz-utils-backdoor-that-almost-infected-the-world/).